hemanth304050/Simple-Bank-System.c/README.md

 Enter your name :
 Enter your account no. :

-The account information is stored in Account.txt.
+The information is stored in Account.txt.

 ---